sst/guide/_chapters/clear-the-session-on-logout.md

 }
 {% endhighlight %}

+Here we are once again using the AWS Cognito JS SDK to log the user out by calling `currentUser.signOut()`.

-Now if you head over to your browser, logout and then refresh the page; you should be logouted completely.
+Now if you head over to your browser, logout and then refresh the page; you should be logged out completely.

-If you can try out the entire login flow from the beginning you'll notice that, we are constanly stuck on the login page through the entire process.
-Next, we'll look at redirecting the page after we login and logout to make it so that the flow makes more sense.
+If you try out the entire login flow from the beginning you'll notice that, we continue to stay on the login page through out the entire process.
+Next, we'll look at redirecting the page after we login and logout to make the flow makes more sense.